 VERCE is a data-intensive e-science environment to enable innovative data analysis and data modelling methods that fully exploit the increasing wealth of open data generated by the observational and monitoring systems of the global seismology community.

 Climate4impact is a portal aiming to enhance the use of climate research data.

 Framework for the storage and access of data-intensive streaming provenance.

-KNMI Data Center (KDC) is the access point for all meteorological, climate and seismological data in the Netherlands.
+KNMI Data Platform (KDP) is the access point for all meteorological, climate and seismological data in the Netherlands.